FlyingFathead/ChatKeke/README.md

 # Author

 ChatKeke is developed and maintained by [FlyingFathead](https://github.com/FlyingFathead).
-Multiple aspects have been developed in kind collaboration from ChaosWhisperer, whom I thank greatly for all the help.
-May the wind be on your back!
+Multiple aspects have been developed in kind collaboration from ChaosWhisperer, whom I thank greatly for all the help with this project. _May the wind be on your back!_